SW Virginia roundup: Spartans outslug Devils to reach Cumberland baseball final

 Castlewood broke a 14-14 tie with two sixth-inning runs.

 Wednesday’s 5 p.m. championship pits Eastside against tournament host J.I.
-Burton or Rye Cove.
+Burton, which defeated Rye Cove 6-3 in the second semifinal.
 A consolation game is scheduled for 11 a.m.

 Abingdon 9, John Battle 2